Resources – Health Care (Mental)

 2415 Massachusetts Street

-Health services available to any federally recognized tribal member, including Community practice, optometry, dietary, mammography and well-woman exams, pediatric and well-child exams, mental health services, drug abuse counseling, diabetes clinics, dental care and pharmacy and lab.
+Health services available to any federally recognized tribal member, including community practice, mental health services, and drug abuse counseling.

 2001 Haskell Avenue

 Provides psychological services, peer counseling, personal care attendant management, and hom/community-based waiver services.